 One of the most common questions to a cancer treatment facility from a cancer patient is, “What is the success rate?”
 Can you imagine what would happen if a doctor turned that question around on patients and asked, “What do you think your success rate is?
 What is your plan in this healing partnership?”
 Patients do have choices of how they treat their body; the doctors are not solely responsible for a patient’s health.

 I remember when my UCLA oncologist first met me and was discussing my treatment options.
 He terrified me with the mortality rate.
-I am over three years cured now.
-I went to Mexico for therapies that will not be tested in the U.S. because the drug companies cannot put a patent on IV vitamin C, IV B17, Ozone Therapy, Ultraviolet Light, Dendritic cell therapy – the list goes on of what will not be offered by your oncologist.
+I have been cancer-free since 2011.
+I went to CMN Hospital in San Luis, Mexico for therapies that ar4 not the standard care in the U.S. such as autologous bone marrow stem cell transplant, IV vitamin C, IV B17, Ozone Therapy, Ultraviolet Light, Dendritic cell therapy – the list goes on of what will not be offered by your oncologist.
 Just because it is not FDA approved does not mean it doesn’t work; it means the FDA refuses to test.
 Contrarily, it has been tested and used successfully in Mexico.
 I learned this and understood the common sense of it.
 The cancer therapies I chose did not cause toxic side effects like vomiting or losing my hair, and I was cured in 6- 8 months.
 Many of us are afraid of leaving our country for healing.

 My healing was not a miracle; surviving the barbaric conventional treatments for cancer would have been.
 The fact that there are not enough healing therapies made available to help restore the immune system is cruel to me.
 Chemotherapy and radiation can cause secondary cancer and are so harsh.
 If a patient chooses this, then the focus on the immune system and restoring it should be the other half of their treatment.
 I respect the reasons people choose the therapies recommended by their doctor.
 Often, a prior doctor-patient relationship was established, so the trust is already there during a time when the patient is most terrified.
 The sense of urgency is made clear by their physician, and suddenly they are rushing to make a decision without getting a chance to know what other healthier options are available.